metahoof/docs/docs/whitepaper/terms-of-services.md

 If you do not agree to these Terms, you must not use or access MetaHoof in any form.

-MetaHoof is a Web3-enabled game that leverages blockchain infrastructure, primarily the Ultra blockchain network, to tokenize in-game assets such as racehorses, trainers, and gameplay items.
-Users interact with the Platform through Ultra’s services, including its wallet, marketplace, and identity management.
-Accordingly, Ultra’s Terms of Use, Privacy Policy, and Protocol Rules are hereby incorporated by reference and apply where applicable to MetaHoof’s operations and user interactions.
+MetaHoof is a digital horse racing game.
+It includes a website, game client, services, features, content, and supporting technologies.
+Users may interact with MetaHoof using supported sign‑in methods and payment providers.
+Where MetaHoof integrates third‑party services (such as identity, payments, age‑verification, or storefronts), the terms and policies of those third parties apply to that portion of your experience and are incorporated by reference to the extent required by those providers.

 _Important Notice:_

 _MetaHoof is intended exclusively for users who are 18 years or older, or who meet the minimum legal age in their jurisdiction for accessing digital games and online services.
-If it is unlawful or restricted in your region to access blockchain-based games or digital assets, you are prohibited from using MetaHoof._
+If it is unlawful or restricted in your region to access online games or virtual items, you are prohibited from using MetaHoof._

 ANP Labs reserves the right to amend or update these Terms at any time.
 All changes will be posted on the Platform, and your continued use of MetaHoof constitutes your acceptance of any such updates.
 It is your responsibility to review the Terms periodically for modifications.